17 Spellbinding Things to Do in Stone Town, Zanzibar

 But, oh, how interesting!

-We saw dried octopus and strange Durian fruits.
+We saw everything from dried octopus to strange Durian fruits.

 It was all very colorful and unchanged from days gone by – but not for the squeamish!